j00hyun/j00hyun/README.md

-## 🍎 iOS Developer
+## 📈 Data Engineer

 <img src="https://img.shields.io/badge/Come to my Blog-3DDC84?style=flat&logo=Velog&logoColor=white"/>

-- Studied in Electrical and Computer Engineering, University of Seoul
+- Completed a Bachelor's degree in Electrical and Computer Engineering at the University of Seoul

 - Worked in Lotte Data Communication Company for Lotte World Booking System Management

+- Studied a Post-Baccalaureate Diploma in Computer and Information Systems at Douglas College

+- Currently pursuing a Master of Science in Big Data at Simon Fraser University (SFU)

 ### Experience